boursorama/ocr_scan_text/README.md

 # Flutter OCR Scan Text
 OCR Flutter
 `v1.0.0`

 Flutter OCR Scan Text is a wrapper around the "[Google ML kit Text Recognition](https://pub.dev/packages/google_mlkit_text_recognition)" library.
 It helps to facilitate accurate text search and display of results from the camera.
+It also allows to manage text searches from an image or a pdf.

 ## Features